Naturaily/Naturaily-netlify/_posts/2020-04-02-how-to-create-a-multilingual-software-without-going-crazy.md

 While many technology companies already have a carefully thought-through software development setup and process in place, we still tend to neglect the role of software localization and translations in our daily development life.

 As developers we like to automate tasks.
 So why not automate what can be automated in software localization?
-Manage your translations in one place and avoid the translation ping-pong: A translation management tool, such as[LingoHub](https://lingohub.com/){:target="_blank"}, helps you store and manage all your software translations in one place.
+Manage your translations in one place and avoid the translation ping-pong: A translation management tool, such as [LingoHub](https://lingohub.com/){:target="_blank"}, helps you store and manage all your software translations in one place.

 While many companies still keep playing translation ping-pong (think of json files floating around), automating your basic translation management will help you in a couple of regards: